VCU Internship Funding Program

 - Be a current VCU undergraduate student.

-- Maintain Satisfactory Academic Progress during spring 2022.
+- Maintain Satisfactory Academic Progress during spring 2023.

 Eligible internship experiences must:

-- Entail working with and for an organization external to VCU (internships within VCU offices/departments will not qualify for IFP funding this year, though we encourage VCU offices interested in internship support to dedicate their own departmental funds to hiring VCU students).
+- Internships within VCU offices/departments will not qualify for IFP funding this year.
+However, we encourage VCU offices interested in internship support to dedicate their departmental funds to hiring VCU students.

-- IFP support cannot be used for entrepreneurial startup funding or unstructured learning experiences).
+- IFP support cannot be used for entrepreneurial startup funding or unstructured learning experiences.

 Frequently Asked Questions